 Enshrined in the European remuneration provisions is the principle of proportionality.
-The FCA have sought to apply proportionality in the first instance by categorising firms into 4 tiers.
+The FCA has sought to apply proportionality in the first instance by categorising firms into 4 tiers.
 SAL and LNS fall within the FCA’s fourth proportionality tier and as such this disclosure is made in line with the requirements for a Tier 4 Firm.

 Sandaire has disapplied the following rules of the code:

 We are required to disclose certain information on at least an annual basis regarding our Remuneration policy and practices for those staff whose professional activities have a material impact on the risk profile of the firm.
 Our disclosure is made in accordance with our size, internal organisation and the nature, scope and complexity of our activities.

 The key components of the RPS are summarised as follows:

 Base Salary – Sandaire aims to pay a market related salary noting that for the senior staff the focus is on total compensation rather than each component of remuneration individually.

 Discretionary Annual Bonus – Sandaire recognises and rewards the performance of its staff in a given financial year through an annual bonus scheme, which covers all employees.
 This is directly linked to the consolidated pre-tax profits so that there is a full and direct correlation between the annual profits, the bonus pool generated from this performance and distribution of this pool to the team.